 Of all three levels, my favorite is 成長版 .
 Let’s go through each one.

 I loved the toys of 幼幼版 initially and they are really cute and usually well designed, but as we moved more to a minimalist lifestyle, I realized all the toys were plastic and not complementary to the open ended toys we were buying as I would have liked (our new toys were unit blocks, balls or nesting bowls.)
 I still keep the Qiaohu favorites in storage (mostly play food) and bring them out every once in a while, but these toys are no longer our standard go-to (always out) toys.
 The only exception is XiaoHua 小花妹妹 toy.
 My 2 year old twin daughter really loves her XiaoHua and it is her favorite stuffed animal.
 The rest of the toys have gone into closet storage and are rotated.
 I feel these toys should be viewed as a kind of a fun short term activity rather than a long term keepsake toy.
-It’s also my opinion that child will likely outgrow them faster than other toys made open ended play.
+It’s also my opinion that child will likely outgrow them faster than other toys made for open ended play.

 That said, I still might subscribe the latter six months for my twins because I do like the stories, songs and the sticker activity workbooks.